Where can I download instructions?

-What happens to the number system when I cut a slide?
+What happens to the number system when I add or cut a slide?

-The slideshow is a Powerpoint file, which consists of a number of slides.
-Each slide is numbered by Powerpoint, next to the small preview of your slide.
-HOWEVER, the cue numbers in your score correspond to the cue numbers in the NOTES field within the Powerpoint presentation.
-These do not change when slides are removed.
-Powerpoint might tell you that you’re looking at slide 154 of 650, but the Notes field will retain and match the cue number in your score!
-This system is in place so that any addition of a slide will not affect the cue system.
-If you are only doing cuts, you can actually maintain the PowerPoint slide number in its current position by right clicking on the slide you want to cut, and selecting “Hide Slide” at the bottom of the dropdown.
+The slideshow is a PowerPoint file, which consists of a number of slides.
+Each slide is numbered by PowerPoint, next to the small preview of your slide.
+HOWEVER, the cue numbers in your score correspond to the cue numbers in the NOTES field within the PowerPoint presentation.
+These do not change when slides are added, hidden, or removed.
+PowerPoint might tell you that you’re looking at slide 154 of 650, but the Notes field will retain and match the cue number in your score!
+This system is in place so that any addition or removal of a slide will not affect the cue system.
+If you are only doing cuts, you can actually maintain the PowerPoint slide number in its current position by right clicking on the slide you want to cut, and selecting “Hide Slide.”

 I’m ready to send the stuff back.
 What now?

 Assuming you followed directions, no markings should be in the score, only Post-It Notes.
 Take out the Post-It Notes (wasn’t that easy?), remove the score from the binder rings, re-attach them to the binder backing (don’t ship them in the rings or you’ll damage the binder!) and simply mail the score back through a safe and insurable method.

 If you did not follow directions and you made pencil marks in the score, erase all pencil marks carefully and thoroughly, and without damaging the score.
 If you made markings in pen, send payment of $1250.00 to pay for the replacement of the cue score.
 There can be no evidence at all that the score has been written in.
 Do not use the awful eraser you find on the back of a pencil!
 A full-sized proper gummy eraser, not just the one on the back of that pencil that has been sitting in your drawer for two years, is necessary.
 A proper eraser will damage the score much less, and will take you much less time as well.